openethereum/openethereum.github.io/Setup.md

 ## Building from source

-To build Parity Ethereum from source follow the instructions in the [README](https://github.com/paritytech/parity-ethereum/blob/master/README.md).
+To build OpenEthereum from source follow the instructions in the [README](https://github.com/openethereum/openethereum/blob/master/README.md).

-For Ethereum key management [Ethstore](https://github.com/paritytech/parity-ethereum/tree/master/accounts/ethstore) can be used.
+For Ethereum key management [Ethstore](https://github.com/openethereum/openethereum/tree/master/accounts/ethstore) can be used.
 To compile it use

 ```bash
 $ cargo build --release -p ethstore-cli
 ```

-in the root Parity Ethereum directory and for usage instructions:
+in the root OpenEthereum directory and for usage instructions:

 ```bash
 $ ./target/release/ethstore --help